corona-warn-app/cwa-server/docs/ARCHITECTURE.md

 ![Overview Diagram](./images/v5.png)

+1. CWA Server: Handles the following tasks:
+    - accepting submission of new keys
-1. CWA Server: Handles submission and aggregation/distribution of diagnosis keys and configuration files.
+    - aggregation/distribution of diagnosis keys and configuration files
+    - uploading and downloading keys to/from the federation gateway to enable interoperability with other EU nations
 2. Verification Server: Deals with test result retrieval and verification (including issuing TANs).
 The components regarding the verification are managed and deployed separately.
+3. Federation Gateway: Enables the sharing of keys across integrated app backends of nations within the European Union

 This document outlines the CWA Server components, which are part of this repository.
 For the full architectural overview, check out the [solution architecture](https://github.com/corona-warn-app/cwa-documentation/blob/master/solution_architecture.md).